stefan-wuensch/tmp/Demo_Site_Stack_Setup.md

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/cloudformation-1.png)

-**Enter a name for your Stack**.
+**Enter a name for your Stack**. <br>
 The name of the site stack for the bootcamp tutorial should be `HUIT-Nagios-CloudWatch-Bootcamp`

 Next **Upload a template to Amazon S3**: